Convert Brazilian Real to US Dollar

 90-day BRL/USD context

-Over the past 90 days, BRL/USD has traded between 0.1887 and 0.2040.
-The current rate of 0.1988 sits roughly 66% through that range — in the middle of the recent range.
-Versus the rate 90 days ago, Brazilian Real has strengthened by 3.67% against US Dollar.
+Over the past 90 days, BRL/USD has traded between 0.1922 and 0.2040.
+The current rate of 0.1925 sits roughly 2% through that range — near the lower end, meaning US Dollar has been stronger than typical against Brazilian Real recently.
+Versus the rate 90 days ago, Brazilian Real has held roughly flat (-0.27%) against US Dollar.

 BRL/USD Price History